Bespoke OLAP: Synthesizing Workload-Specific One-size-fits-one Database Engines: A System for System Generation

 \paragraph{System Generation Requires a Dedicated Infrastructure.} Generating a database engine with an LLM coding agent is fundamentally different from asking an LLM to write a standalone function or a small script.
 A database engine is a living system that must be compiled, loaded with data, exercised under queries, measured for correctness, and profiled for performance, and all of this must happen repeatedly and quickly during synthesis.
 Without infrastructure designed specifically to support this loop, each iteration of the Bespoke Agent's development cycle becomes prohibitively slow.
 The Bespoke Agent would need to recompile the entire codebase on every change, reload data from scratch after every modification, and wait for full system restarts before observing the effect of its edits.
 At that pace, synthesis of a complete OLAP engine would take far too long and be impractical.
 With the infrastructure we propose in the following sections, shown in \Cref{fig:system_overview} and \Cref{fig:approach_overview}, synthesis can be completed in minutes to hours rather than days.

 \paragraph{Conversation Branching to Enable Per-Query Optimization.} Another insight into synthesizing a system for a workload is the importance of managing the Bespoke Agent's conversation history (the context the agent operates within) throughout incremental generation.
 Overall, managing this context is as important as managing the code it produces.
 As discussed before, during the system generation phase, at the beginning, some steps are shared across all queries.
 We therefore begin the generation with a shared conversation for all queries in which the Bespoke Agent performs global preparation, including planning storage and generating the storage code.
 Inconsistency in the storage layer, the query interface, and how pinning and tracing components are used across queries would prevent any deep optimizations, and make the output result unreliable and performance unstable.
+The shared foundation consists of three concrete artifacts: an implementation plan specifying the storage approach and data structures, the builder code (\texttt{builder.cpp}) that ingests Arrow/Parquet tables into the in-memory layout, and query interface stubs with agreed-upon function signatures.
+The foundation is complete once the builder compiles and the ingest path is validated against a reference implementation.
 Once the shared foundation is established, however, we break the conversation into a separate thread per query (called conversation branching).
 This can be seen at step \textcircled{1} of Figure \ref{fig:system_overview} where we split the context per query.